davidrehbinder/davidrehbinder/README.md

 ### Where?

-I'm currently in the process of changing employers.
+Currently employed as a consultant at [Alten](https://alten.se), and working at [Trafikförvaltningen](https://www.regionstockholm.se/verksamhet/kollektivtrafik/) with the online portion of public transport.

 ### Why?